 Naturally aspirated engine tuning is plain simple: (yet so ever challenging!)

-A) Think your engine as an air pump
+A) Think your engine as an air pump,

-B) Air is always moving from higher pressure to lower
+B) Air is always moving from higher pressure to lower.

-Thus, in order to increase the amount of air your naturally aspirated engine can transfer, you can:
+In order to increase the amount of air your naturally aspirated engine can transfer, you can:

-1) Increase the size of an air pump (cc, cid)
+1) Increase the size of an air pump (cc, cid),

-2) Increase the effective speed of an air pump (rpm)
+2) Increase the effective speed of an air pump (rpm),

 The Foundation of Naturally Aspirated engine: Displacement